xiaohw7/cgmoi/README.md

 - The Arduino Mega board along with relays and ADCs are to be stacked on top of the PCB.

-- Wiring of components of cgmoi machine such as load cells, gyro, ADC to Arduino on PCB will be done with screw terminals soldered onto PCB.
+- Wiring of components of CGMOI machine such as load cells, gyro, ADC to Arduino on PCB will be done with screw terminals soldered onto PCB.

 - Female headers will be soldered on to PCB so that relays and ADCs can be stacked on PCB.

 - Male headers will be soldered on to PCB so that Arduino Mega can be stack on the PCB.

 - PCB along with its components would be put into a PCB encloser with opening for wires to connect to other components.

+- PCB was designed using KiCad and the files can be found [here](https://github.com/xiaohw7/cgmoi/tree/main/pcb/CGMOI).

 - PCB encloser is designed using solidworks and to be 3D printed.
 Design of encloser is based on [this PCB encloser](https://www.lazada.sg/products/extruded-pcb-aluminum-box-black-enclosure-electronic-project-case-80x160x170mm-i2083438345-s11541324037.html)